End Advance Credit Services Debt Harassment

 Advance Credit Services phone harassment

-Advance Credit Services (ACS) is a Winston Salem, North Carolina debt collection agency located at Winston-Salem, NC 27106-3264.
-With over 29 years of experience in business, it is a third-party agency specializing in recovering other companies’ debts.
-However, ACS has faced multiple accusations of potentially violating consumer rights.
-Due to alleged aggressive tactics, which may include threats and harassment, Advance Credit Services lawsuits have surfaced in federal court.
+Advance Credit Services (ACS) is a debt collection agency located in Winston-Salem, NC 27106-3264.
+With over 29 years in business, ACS operates as a third-party agency specializing in recovering debts for other companies.

-Court records indicate that Advance Credit Services has been involved in several federal cases, including Reavis v.
-Advance Credit Services and Smith v.
-Advance Credit Services.
-These cases may demonstrate patterns of alleged violations that could include harassment tactics and potential failures to follow proper debt collection procedures.
+These cases demonstrate patterns of alleged violations that may include harassment tactics and failures to follow proper debt collection procedures.

 Signs of Harassment by Advance Credit Services

-➤Failing to Provide Valid Proof of Debt: Upon request, debt collectors must provide valid documentation proving that you owe the debt.
-If you believe they’re failing to do so, they may be acting unethically and potentially illegally.
+Failing to Provide Debt Proof: Upon request, collectors must provide valid documentation proving you owe the debt.
+Refusing to provide this verification may violate the FDCPA.

 Also read: Advanced Capital Solutions Phone Harassment